 Take a backup of your data, restart your Windows system and log in as Administrator.

 You will be asked to confirm.
-Once you confirm, the script will run and reset Windows Update client.
+Once you confirm, the script will run and reset the Windows Update client.

 The tool configures the registry keys, settings and services to default values.
 All updates are reset and once done, the system can be rebooted and the updates reinstalled.